 Within five calendar days of getting your appeal, we will send you a letter.
 It will tell you we received your appeal request.
 This letter will also tell you or the person acting for you of your right to give us more information in writing or in person within seven calendar days of the letter.
-It will also tell how to request a free copy of your case file.
+It will also have a free copy of your case file.
 This file contains: